Quick Facts and Frequently Asked Questions

 Kosovo Law Faculty Instructional Development (KLFID) Program

-The KLFID Program combines specialized instruction and experiential learning related to legal education and pedagogy with LLM courses that allow Kosovo law professors the opportunity to earn an LLM in Democratic Governance and Rule of Law and a Certificate of Legal Pedagogy and Instruction.
-We anticipate between four and six funded scholarships for the 2016-17 class.
+The KLFID Program combines specialized instruction and experiential learning related to legal education and pedagogy with LL.M. courses that allow Kosovo law professors the opportunity to earn an LL.M. in Democratic Governance and Rule of Law and a Certificate of Legal Pedagogy and Instruction.
+We anticipate between six and eight funded scholarships for the 2018-2019 class.
 Merit-based selection includes consideration of education and relevant experience.

-The 10-month program begins in August 2016 and ends with commencement in May 2017.
-Students will study alongside colleagues enrolled in the LLM Program, with special elective courses and additional activities related to the Certificate of Legal Pedagogy and Instruction.
+The 10-month program begins in August 2018 and ends with commencement in May 2019.
+Students will study alongside colleagues enrolled in the LL.M.
+Program, with special elective courses and additional activities related to the Certificate of Legal Pedagogy and Instruction.

 Upon graduation from the program, KLFID graduates are required to return to Kosovo and return to teaching, implementing the specialized skills learned during the program.